OpsLevel/terraform-provider-opslevel/docs/resources/check_custom_event.md

 ### Required

 - `category` (String) The id of the category the check belongs to.
+- `enabled` (Boolean) Whether the check is enabled or not.
+Do not use this field in tandem with 'enable_on'.
 - `integration` (String) The integration id this check will use.
 - `level` (String) The id of the level the check belongs to.
 - `name` (String) The display name of the check.
+- `pass_pending` (Boolean) True if this check should pass by default.
+Otherwise the default 'pending' state counts as a failure.
 - `service_selector` (String) A jq expression that will be ran against your payload.
 This will parse out the service identifier.
 - `success_condition` (String) A jq expression that will be ran against your payload.
 A truthy value will result in the check passing.